MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM/README.md

 A sample screenshot from the GUI is as follows:<img width="1440" alt="Ekran Resmi 2021-11-29 21 49 57" src="https://user-images.githubusercontent.com/77242876/143926927-4856d271-808c-4328-8ccf-b4a9602054f5.png">

----

-Here, the body is fixed at the YZ Plane, an it is subjected to vertical force at the tip.
+*Here, the body is fixed at the YZ Plane, an it is subjected to vertical force at the tip.*

 ----

 Another sample screenshot from the GUI is as follows:
 <img width="1440" alt="Ekran Resmi 2021-12-02 15 57 17" src="https://user-images.githubusercontent.com/77242876/144426963-f184ea4b-61c6-47c2-8cc9-223fdeefc7eb.png">

----

-Here, the body is fixed at center, an it is subjected to vertical forces coming from the body's legs.
+*Here, the body is fixed at center, an it is subjected to vertical forces coming from the body's legs.*